VIRTUAL-K4MI-CLUB/Master/Boss.md

 "Do not compare thyself to thine enemy, but to thine self of past.

-And remain committed always,
+and remain committed always,
 to thine self of the future."